Tiszakécske FC

 Tiszakécske Labdarugó Club is a Hungarian football club from the town of Tiszakécske, Hungary.
+It currently plays in the Nemzeti Bajnokság II, the second tier of Hungarian football.

 History

+In the 1996–97 season, Tiszakécske finished first in the second division and was promoted to the first division of the Hungarian League.

 Tiszakécske FC debuted in the 1997–98 season of the Hungarian League and finished fifteenth.
-The relegation play-offs were lost against III.
+The relegation play-offs were lost 1-1, 2–1 against III.
 Kerületi TVE and the club were relegated.